deckhouse/virtualization/docs/USER_GUIDE.md

 d8 k patch vd disk2 --type=merge --patch '{"spec":{"persistentVolumeClaim":{"storageClassName":"new-storage-class-name"}}}'
 ```

-The module retries a failed migration with a growing delay.
+DP retries a failed migration with a growing delay.
 The first attempt runs immediately, the next ones after 5 and 10 seconds, then the delay doubles and from the seventh attempt stays at 300 seconds.
 To cancel the migration, restore the previous storage class in the specification.

 ### Exporting a disk or a snapshot

 Export writes the contents of a disk or its snapshot to a file so that you can move the data outside the cluster.
+For this feature to work, the [`storage-volume-data-manager`](/modules/storage-volume-data-manager/) module has to be enabled, and the command line requires the `d8` utility version 0.20.7 or later.

+{{< alert level="warning" >}}
+The disk must not be in use at the moment of export.
+If the disk is attached to a virtual machine, stop the VM first.
+{{< /alert >}}

+To import a downloaded disk back into the cluster, upload it as an [image](#uploading-an-image-from-the-command-line) or as a [disk](#uploading-a-disk-from-the-command-line).

 {{< tabs name="data-export" >}}

 {{% tab name="Using the CLI" %}}

-You can export virtual machine disks and disk snapshots with the `d8` utility (version 0.20.7 and later).
-For this feature to work, the [`storage-volume-data-manager`](/modules/storage-volume-data-manager/) module has to be enabled.

-> **Important:** The disk must not be in use at the moment of export.
-If the disk is attached to a virtual machine, stop the VM first.

 An example of exporting a disk, with the command run on a cluster node: